DECODEproject/decode-app/docs/qr_handling.md

 Compulsory params:
  - ```$serviceId```: ID that identifies the object of the action (for log-in is the session id, for support its the petition id and for declare_sensor the sensor id).
- - ```$credentialIssuerData```: The endpoint where the valid credential info is stored (see credential issuer DOCS).
-If not provided, falls back to the default specified in ATLAS. (list)

 Optional params:
- - ```$mobile```: True or false if coming from mobile or web navigation.
  - Additional parameters can be added to the call.
 Those parameters are NOT free, and should be defined prior in the ATLAS.
+See the `applications.<applicationId>.urlScheme` keys in the [Atlas reference](https://github.com/DECODEproject/decodev2/blob/master/src/api/atlas/atlas.json).
+   - Support:
+     - ```$decidimAPIUrl``` gives the URL of the back-end service API that supports this decidim version.
+     - ```$authorizableAttributeId```: The credential ID that identifies the needed credential in the Credential Issuer service.
+     - ```$credentialIssuerEndpointAddress```: gives the URL of the Credential Issuer service API.
    - Log-in:
      - ```$callback``` gives the callback trigger once succesfull authorization has been performed.
-   - Support: ```$decidimAPIUrl``` gives the URL of the back-end service API that supports this decidim version.
-     - ```$authorizableAttributeId```: The credential ID that identifies the needed credential in the Credential Issuer service

 ### Examples

 The examples of the calls for the different services are shown below:

-- Log-in: ```decodeapp://support?mobile=true&decidimAPIUrl=https://dddc.decodeproject.eu/api/&serviceId=2&credentialIssuerEndpointAddress=http://credentials.decodeproject.eu/&authorizableAttributeId=2```
-- Support: ```decodeapp://logIn?&serviceId=cad57a42d5fa11e9b12a005056833c52&callback=http://bcnnow.decodeproject.eu:9530/oauth/iot_login_callback&credentialIssuerEndpointAddress=http://credentials.decodeproject.eu/```
+- Support: ```decodeapp://support?&decidimAPIUrl=https://dddc.decodeproject.eu/api/&serviceId=2&credentialIssuerEndpointAddress=http://credentials.decodeproject.eu/&authorizableAttributeId=2```
+- Log in: ```decodeapp://login?&serviceId=cad57a42d5fa11e9b12a005056833c52&callback=http://bcnnow.decodeproject.eu:9530/oauth/iot_login_callback```

 ## Credits